 I must admit from the get-go that I have never been a die-hard fan of Cy Twombly’s work; I do like his photographs and their faded hues, but his paintings often left me skeptical, or even worried.
 His retrospective at the Centre Pompidou (November 30, 2016 – April 24, 2017) had the merit to help me understand why.
 To me, Twombly oscillates between two poles: one is austere, abstraction-oriented, pared down, reduced to its simplest expression; the other is expressive, exuberant, almost baroque, and weighed down with references that can be seen as pretentious.

-Large greyish, blueish, reddish canvases with muted hues: these are crowds –so we’re told.
-No border, no frame, what we see is only a fragment of an immensity that we assume stretches left and right, up and down, infinitely expanding maybe, like photos of clouds.
-These are crowds, made of people, persons lost in the mass, barely discernable.
-Each individual moves, goes forward, makes a gesture; the whole thing echoes idiorhythmic ensembles, in which everything is fused together without disappearing.
+Greyish, blueish, reddish canvases with muted hues: these are crowds, so we’re told.
+No border, no frame, what we see is only a fragment of an immensity that we assume stretches left and right, up and down, infinitely expanding, maybe, like photos of clouds.
+These are crowds of people, individuals lost in the mass, barely discernable.
+Each person moves, goes forward, makes a gesture; the whole thing is like an idiorhythmy, a community where everyone blends but no one disappears.